aniketrajnish/Unity-Collider-Optimizer/README.md

 https://github.com/aniketrajnish/Unity-Collider-Optimizer/assets/58925008/ba42c61c-4ea1-419d-bf81-324304a218b8

 ## Contribution
 Contributions to the project are welcome.
-Currently working on converting the QEM algorithm to a couroutine to stop the main Unity thread from freezing.
+Currently working on converting the QEM algorithm to a coroutine to stop the main Unity thread from freezing.

 ## Known Bugs
 * ~~If a prefab is made out of a gameobject having Polygon Collider Optimizer, it keeps refreshing itself.~~ **[FIXED]**